What is Sumiyoshi Taisha?

 - About a 3-minute walk from Nankai Electric Railway "Sumiyoshi Taisha Station"

-- Immediately from Hankai Tramway "Sumiyoshi Torii-mae Station"
+- Right next to Hankai Tramway "Sumiyoshi Torii-mae Station"

 Parking

-There is a paid parking lot on the premises, and it is recommended to use nearby parking lots when crowded.
+There is a paid parking lot on the shrine grounds; if it’s crowded, it’s recommended to use nearby parking facilities.

 Opening Hours and Fees

-- Admission Fee: Free to visit the precincts (some special viewing areas may require a fee)
+- Admission: Visiting the shrine grounds is free (some special viewing areas may charge a fee)

 Highlights of Sumiyoshi Taisha

-The four lined-up main halls enshrine different deities and are designated as National Treasures.
+The four aligned main shrine buildings each enshrine different deities and are designated National Treasures.

-The vermilion pillars and white walls are beautiful, offering a sense of history and tradition.
+The vermilion pillars and white walls are beautiful, creating a place where you can feel history and tradition.

-Its arch-shaped curve is distinctive, making it a popular photo spot.
+Its characteristic arched shape makes it a popular photo spot.

-The view from the bridge is breathtaking, particularly when combined with the seasonal nature.
+The view from the top of the bridge is spectacular, complemented by the seasonal natural scenery.

-You may encounter a wedding during your visit, providing a close-up experience of Japanese culture.
+You may encounter a wedding during your visit and experience Japanese culture up close.

 Sumiyoshi Park

-The adjacent Sumiyoshi Park is cherished as a relaxation spot for locals, ideal for picnics and walks.
+The adjacent Sumiyoshi Park is beloved by locals as a place to relax, making it ideal for picnics and strolls.

-In spring, the precincts of Sumiyoshi Taisha are adorned with cherry blossoms, creating beautiful scenery in contrast with the Taiko Bridge.
+In spring the shrine grounds are adorned with cherry blossoms, creating a beautiful contrast with the Taiko Bridge.

 Summer: Summer Festival

-The "Sumiyoshi Festival," held in July, is a historic Osaka summer festival featuring mikoshi and parades.
+The "Sumiyoshi Festival" held in July is a historic Osaka summer festival, with portable shrines (mikoshi) and processions as highlights.

-Sumiyoshi Taisha is famous as a New Year's visit spot, attracting many visitors each year.
+Sumiyoshi Taisha is famous as a spot for hatsumode (New Year’s shrine visits), attracting many worshippers each year.

 Nearby Attractions